Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of the malaria in children
+Causes malaria in a child

-- P. Malariae, which causes four-day malaria;
+- P. malariae, which causes quartan malaria;

-- P. Vivax, which causes a three-day malaria;
+- P. vivax, which causes tertian malaria;

-- P. Falciparum, the causative agent of tropical malaria;
+- P. falciparum, the causative agent of tropical malaria;

 Pathogenesis

-Symptoms of the malaria in children
+Symptoms malaria in a child

 What's bothering you?

-Diagnostics of the malaria in children
+Diagnostics malaria in a child

 What tests are needed?